Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 Standard English Conventions Boundaries Form, Structure, and Sense 11-15

-The questions involved in SAT exam paper pattern are presented in 2 modules in both sections.
-You must be aware of the time allotted for each section.
-As soon as the time limit ends, automatically the next section gets refreshed.
-The time limit should also be maintained while you are undergoing SAT preparation.
-The types of questions asked in SAT exam test pattern are given below:
+The SAT sections of Reading & Writing and Maths are further divided into 2 modules each.
+These modules contain 4 types of questions.
+You must be mindful of the time allotted for each section, because as soon as the time limit ends, the current section automatically gets submitted, and you are redirected to the next section.
+You can practice time management while undergoing SAT preparation.
+The types of questions asked in the SAT pattern are given below:

 • Algebra: Includes questions from linear equations in 1 or 2 variables, linear functions, linear inequalities in 10 2 variables.